sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 ### Aria States and Properties

-[Aria States and Properties](https://www.w3.org/TR/wai-aria-1.0/states_and_properties) support the ARIA roles that exist on a page and can supply extra user interface information that is useful for assistive technologies.
+<a href='https://www.w3.org/TR/wai-aria-1.0/states_and_properties' target='_blank'>Aria States and Properties</a> support the ARIA roles that exist on a page and can supply extra user interface information that is useful for assistive technologies.
 Whenever these states or properties change the assistive technology can pickup the update and alert the user that a change has occurred.

 e.g. 'aria-disabled' is a state saying whether a particular item is interactive.